The Scatty Mum

 Jump to:

-• What Is Keema Rice?
+• 🤔 What Is Keema Rice?

-• 🥘 Ingredients Needed
+• 🥘 Ingredients Notes

-• ✏️ How To Make Keema Rice
+• ✏️ How To Make - Step-By-Step Instructions

 • 💡 Tips & Tricks

-• 💬 Recipe FAQ
+• 💬 Recipe FAQs

-• 📖 More Easy Dinner Recipes..
+• 📖 More Indian Inspired Recipes..

-What Is Keema Rice?
+🤔 What Is Keema Rice?

 Keema translates into English as “mincemeat”.

-Keema rice is a dish made of mincemeat (usually lamb or mutton mince, but you can also use beef or even chicken or turkey mince) which is then fried together with onions, rice, along with an array of aromatic spices that bring all the wonderful flavours together to make this delicious rice dish.
+Keema rice is a dish made of mincemeat (usually lamb or mutton mince, but you can also use beef or even chicken or turkey mince) which is then fried together with onions, rice, along with an array of aromatic spices that bring all the wonderful flavours together to make this delicious rice.
 I have also added peas for some extra flavour and colour.

-🥘 Ingredients Needed
+🥘 Ingredients Notes

-✋ Be sure to double check all packaging for allergens. ✋
+✋ Double check all packaging for allergens ✋

 Ingredients laid out for lamb keema.

 • Spices - I have used a variety of store cupboard spices including garam masala, turmeric, curry powder and fenugreek which blend together beautifully.
+Use either a mild, medium or hot curry powder, depending on how spicy you want the dish to be.

-✏️ How To Make Keema Rice
+✏️ How To Make - Step-By-Step Instructions

-Fry the onions off in the fat until they start to soften and colour slightly, then add the garlic and stir for around a minute.
+Fry the onions in the fat until they start to soften and colour slightly, then add the garlic and stir for around a minute.

-Next, add the lamb mince back into the pan along with the peas, chopped green chilli, fresh ginger, tomatoes and the spices and cook for around five minutes
+Step 3: Next, add the lamb mince back into the pan along with the peas, chopped green chilli, fresh ginger, tomatoes and spices and cook until the lamb mince is fully cooked through.

 Season to taste.
 You may wish to season later if you are cooking for young children.